jcfranco/uc-2018-customizing-widgets/demos/custom-bookmarks-start/STEPS.md

     _Demo Time_

+    We have now updated the widget to play a sound effect whenever a bookmark is clicked and the bookmark is also marked as active during the sound effect playback.
+We can use this to add some visual flair to our demo.

-1. For our purposes, we want to always show an icon, so let's simplify `_renderBookmark` by removing the code to render bookmark thumbnails.
+1. Before proceeding, let's simplify `_renderBookmark` by removing the code to render bookmark thumbnails since we won't use that.

     ```tsx
     // thumbnail-less `_renderBookmark`